 Startups must endeavour to keep tracking the PR metrics they have set and analysing after every other week what is working and what isn’t.

-For startups that choose to do their own PR, staying on top of the numbers, knowing which outlets bring in the best leads, and being accountable to your benchmarks will help you achieve publicity that grows your startup.
+For startups that choose to do their own PR, staying on top of the numbers, keeping up with the trends, knowing which outlets bring in the best leads, and being accountable to your benchmarks will help you achieve publicity that grows your startup.